anhvir/c205/README.md

 1. IMPORTANT NOTE: When installing minGW (in step 3 of the above mentioned instruction, when the dialog box appears), scroll down to find and mark the item "msys-openssh bin" for installation.
 1. Now, if you are inside uni, you can use your laptop and connect to uni's computer dimefox (see instructions in **LMS** --    > **Working with jEdit and gcc** --> **Compiling and running programs on dimefox**
 1. However, if you work from home, to be able to do step 3, you must first run VPN.
 If you don't know what and/or how, please ask Google.
-A simple query like "VPN unimelb" should help.
+A simple query like "VPN unimelb" could be a good start.